kaelig/hidpi/README.md

-# HiDPI for Sass & Compass
+# Retinafy your website with Sass & Compass

 `hidpi()` is a [Sass](http://sass-lang.com/ "Sass - Syntactically Awesome Stylesheets") mixin that seamlessly serves high resolution background images to high density (Retina-like) displays.